wednesday-solutions/android-template/README.md

 - Upload apk as artifact to release tag.
 - Commit the updated version to git.

-| Note: It is recommended to keep your keystore and its essentials like: alias, password safe and encrypted, inside your [Github Secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets)
+> `Note`: It is recommended to keep your keystore and its essentials like: alias, password safe and encrypted, inside your [Github Secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets)

 ### Android CD setup
 For the android CD workflow to run, we need to perform the following setup steps: